Funding Your Master's Education

 Executive Master’s in Transportation Management

 For the executive master's program, companies are encouraged to support their employees financially and to provide time to attend the five onsite residencies and the international travel seminar.
 Incoming students seeking the executive master's degree in Transportation Management also have an opportunity to apply for a scholarship for the program.
 A limited number of scholarships are available annually.
-Please contact the Transportation Institute for more information on funding the executive master’s degree in Transportation Management.
+Please contact the Transportation and Supply Chain Institute for more information on funding the executive master’s degree in Transportation Management.

 Master’s in Supply Chain Management